Commonly used medications are:

 In people who have arthritis, T-lymphocyte cells, or T cells, are activated, which can lead to a proliferation of these cells.
 Some people with arthritis will actually develop an excess of T cells.

 These are immune cells, which we all need.
 But in large amounts, they produce chemicals that lead to joint damage, pain, and swelling.

 Orencia (abatacept) is a medication that affects T cells.
 Orencia doesn’t reduce the number of T cells, but it does stop the emission of the chemical that causes symptoms by blocking T-cell activation.

 JAK kinase inhibitor

 Biologics have introduced targeted treatment options for those living with moderate to severe PsA.
-Not all are new, but they do offer more advanced therapy for people who have PsA.
-If you feel that your current treatment plan isn’t working anymore, it may be worthwhile to talk to your doctor about biologics.
+Not all are new, but they are now considered a first-line therapy for treating PsA.